 Cyber liability insurance isn't required by law, but some clients may require you have it before they will hire you.
 This policy provides key coverage that could protect your business from bankruptcy if a client files a cyber liability lawsuit against your business.

-Because of the high risk of data breaches and cyberattacks in the technology industry, every tech business should seriously consider purchasing cyber liability insurance.
+Because of the increasing high risk of data breaches and cyberattacks, every small business should seriously consider purchasing cyber liability insurance.

 Learn more about the differences between first-party and third-party cyber liability insurance.